alphagov/content-store/README.md

-# Content Store
+# The content store

 The central storage of *published* content on GOV.UK.

-Content Store maps public-facing URLs to published items of content, represented as JSON data.
+The content store maps public-facing URLs to published items of content, represented as JSON data.
 It will replace [content API](https://github.com/alphagov/govuk_content_api) in time.

-Publishing applications add content to Content Store; public-facing applications read content from Content Store and render them on GOV.UK.
+Publishing applications add content to the content store; public-facing applications read content from the content store and render them on GOV.UK.

 ## Content items

-`ContentItem` is the base unit of content in Content Store.
+`ContentItem` is the base unit of content in the content store.
 They have both a private and public-facing JSON representation.
 More details on these representations and the meanings of the individual fields can be found in [doc/content_item_fields.md](doc/content_item_fields.md).

-## Writing content items to Content Store
+## Writing content items to the content store

-Publishing applications will "publish" content on GOV.UK by sending them to Content Store.
-To add or update a piece of content in Content Store, make a PUT
+Publishing applications will "publish" content on GOV.UK by sending them to the content store.
+To add or update a piece of content in the content store, make a PUT
 request:

 ``` sh